As winter arrives, the roads become more dangerous, putting you, your customers and your taxi at risk.

 Scrape off any ice before you depart or risk a fine for careless driving if an obscured screen causes you to have an accident.

 You should also keep a well-stocked winter driving kit in your taxi.
+We created a list of the best car accessories for taxi drivers.

 This should include: